opper-ai/opper-node/README.md

 # Node SDK

+This is the Opper Node SDK.
+See below for getting started, and the [docs](https://docs.opper.ai) for more information.

 The `OpperAIClient` class is the main interface for interacting with the Opper API.
 It provides methods for performing various operations such as creating a new chat and piping an opper chat stream.

 ## Installation